anonymous300502/DopeShellPyPi/README.md

 ![Static Badge](https://img.shields.io/badge/License-MIT-white)
 ![Static Badge](https://img.shields.io/badge/PyPi-2.0.1-green)

+## Disclaimer

+**Please note that this program is for educational purposes only** and should not be used for any malicious activities.
+The primary goal of this README is to explain the functionality of the program and provide information about the imported modules and functions used in the code.
+The Developers will not be liable to any damage caused by the unethical use of this code.

 ## **Introduction**

 **DopeShell** is a Python library designed to simplify the creation of secure reverse shells with advanced features like session management, encryption, multiple connections, and obfuscation techniques.
 This library provides an easy-to-use interface for setting up both the client and server sides of a reverse shell, with the ability to manage multiple sessions, simulate command-line prompts, and more.